beejjorgensen/bguunix/src/bguunix_part_0060_files.md

 It filled out all those prefix characters for me!
 Basically the shell saw me type `IMG` and then hit `TAB`, and it went and looked for all files that started with `IMG` and it filled in as much of the common prefix as it could.
-It stopped when it found a character that didn't match because it doesn't know what to do from there.
+It stopped when it found an ambiguous character because it doesn't know what to do from there.

 Bonus feature: if I hit `TAB` again immediately, I see this: